Import 3D Text File

 Skip

-Skips current file and proceed to subsequent one while importing multiple files.
+Skips the current file and proceeds to the subsequent one if importing multiple files.

 Cancel